partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 Which is exactly how the rest of us - years later - use Copilot, right?

-**~~Multifunctional.~~** Where I’d like to extend both Sloan’s work and Copilot is to somehow have _many_ different functions instead of the same autocomplete all of the time.
+**~~Multifunctional.~~** Where I’d like to extend both Sloan’s work and Copilot is to somehow have _many_ different functions instead of the same style of autocomplete all of the time.
 Think of working on a Google Doc with your human team.
 Your ideal team changes over time... perhaps you’d pair with a creative sparring partner at the beginning, ask some critical friends to drop by at the midpoint, and a work with a detail-oriented copyeditor at the end.
 A fact-checker might come and go.
 But what would be stifling would be a copyeditor dropping comments right at the outset, when you’re still feeling out your topic.

 So what would it mean to have AI interactions that are as sophisticated as that human team?